clementpoh/knowledge-tech-classifier/README.rst

 The classifiers are completely independent of each other.
 Both classifiers take the same data sets as input and write to the same output specification, so can be used interchangeably.
-They both output the file names; titles and authors if they can be found; the actual category; predicted category; and predicted probabilities for each category are then written to a csv file.
+They both output the file names; titles if they can be found; the actual category; and predicted category to a csv file.

 Generating Output
 -----------------